CLIMADA-project/climada_python/doc/guide/install.rst

    Both commands will probably require administrator rights, which can be enabled by prepending ``sudo``.

 #.
-Create a folder for your source code.
+Create a folder for your code.
    We will call it **workspace directory**.
    To make sure that your user can manipulate it without special privileges, use a subdirectory of your user/home directory.
    Do **not** use a directory that is synchronized by cloud storage systems like OneDrive, iCloud or Polybox!